Child Criminal Exploitation and County Lines

 The Home Office defines Child Criminal Exploitation (CCE) as:

-Child Criminal Exploitation…occurs where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18.
+Child Criminal Exploitation…occurs where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18 into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.
 The victim may have been criminally exploited even if the activity appears consensual.

 Child Criminal Exploitation does not always involve physical contact; it can also occur through the use of technology.
 Criminal exploitation often happens alongside sexual or other forms of exploitation.